t12t/t12t.github.io/accessibility-newsletter/index.md

  If everything goes according to the plan the newsletter will be sent out once or twice a month.

 {% include form.html %}

+_We use [Mailchimp](https://mailchimp.com) for our newsletter.
+We promise to not share your email with a third party.
+There will be a link in the newsletter where you can unsubscribe._